dblock/code.dblock.org/_posts/2017/2017-04-02-getting-started-with-spark-hadoop-hdfs-hive.markdown

 Neither Hadoop or Hive are prerequisites to run Spark on OSX, install it with `brew install apache-spark`.
 From your installation in `/usr/local/Cellar/apache-spark/X.Y.Z` run `./bin/run-example SparkPi 10` from there.
 You should see `Pi is roughly 3.1413551413551413`.

 You can run a Spark shell with `spark-shell`.
-Lets play with a [sample dataset of country GDPs](https://gist.githubusercontent.com/izakp/2244e9b256fab99cf8bbf6215d9c02c6/raw/a92422f29412fcac34e4847cf0d5409e1d057e29/gdp.json) curated for us by [@ByzantineFault](https://twitter.com/ByzantineFault) during a recent [@ArtsyOpenSource](https://twitter.com/artsyopensource) Spark workshop.
+Lets play with a sample dataset of country GDPs (Update: unfortunately lost forever) curated for us by [@ByzantineFault](https://twitter.com/ByzantineFault) during a recent [@ArtsyOpenSource](https://twitter.com/artsyopensource) Spark workshop.

 {% highlight shell %}
 $> wget https://gist.githubusercontent.com/izakp/2244e9b256fab99cf8bbf6215d9c02c6/raw/a92422f29412fcac34e4847cf0d5409e1d057e29/gdp.json